chun-eric/sentinel-siem-chatgpt/README.md

 The answer is a little complicated…
 <br />
 <br/>
-Well it depends on the situation but most of the time we would prioritize incidents based on the highest severity.
+Well, it depends on the situation but most of the time, we would prioritize incidents based on the highest severity.
 <br/>
 <br />
 For us the highest severity would be successful Sign-in from Tor Network.
 Look at all the IP addresses.
 We can see it because of the analytics rule we specified.
 One thing we are noticing is that a certain IP address is showing up twice and within close time proximity.